erikasan/comphys-2-project-1/README.md

 where
 - wF_type is either "HO" (Harmonic Oscillator), "NHO" (Numerical Harmonic Oscillator) or "EO" (Elliptic Oscillator), where only Elliptical Oscillator contains the repulsion term
 - sampler_type is "VMC" (Brute force) or "IMP" (Importance Sampling)
 - Filename_Blocking is the filename of the blocking data written to file (one file per thread, gets an extra number after the file name).
 Use "no" if no output is desired.
+There will still be output to "sympleharmonic.csv".
 - alpha is either the initial guess (for gradient descent) or the actual value (for VMC).
 - For the parallel simulations, each thread gets the seed (input_seed+thread_id) to keep the process sufficiently random.